-Starting at ArcGIS 9.2 SP2, if the transformation cannot be expressed as a world file, the Update Georeferencing command on the Georeferencing toolbar writes the transformation into the .aux.xml file and also writes an approximate affine transformation into a text file or a world file with an x on the end of the extension name.
-For example, a TIFF image with this approximate affine transformation has the extension .tfwx.
+If the transformation cannot be expressed as a world file, the transformation information will be written in the .aux.xml file and also in the world file, as an approximate affine transformation.
+This world file that is created will have an x on the end of the extension name.
+For example, a TIFF image with an approximate affine transformation has the extension .tfwx.
 Keep in mind that this is not an exact transformation; it is only an approximation.

 There is a special case where this text file contains a true affine transformation.
-If using Update Georeferencing on a raster dataset that already contains map coordinates, a text file with the x extension is written.
-For example, if georeferencing is performed on a TIFF that already contains map coordinates, the Update Georeferencing command creates a .tfwx file that contains a true affine transformation.
+If using the Update Georeferencing option on a raster dataset that already contains map coordinates, a text file with the x extension is written.
+For example, if georeferencing is performed on a TIFF image that already contains map coordinates, then a .tfwx file that contains a true affine transformation will be created.

 How georeferencing information is accessed

 The image-to-world transformation is accessed each time an image is displayed, for example, when you pan or zoom.
-The transformation is calculated from one of the following sources, listed in order of priority:
+The transformation is calculated from one of several sources:

 - The header file (if the image type supports one)

-- The world file (This will be used first if the Use world file to define the coordinates of the raster check box is checked on the Options dialog box.)
+- The world file (used first if the Use world file to define the coordinates of the raster check box is checked on the Options dialog box)

-- The row/column information of the image (an identity transformation)
+- The row and column information of the image (an identity transformation)

 World file contents